Tachyon-Sonics/Modula2Java17/README.md

 The translator generates Java source code that requires at least Java 17.
 The translator itself also requires at least Java 17.

 There are four sub-projects (these are Eclipse projects, with gradle support):
 - **Modula2Java17**: this is the Modula-2 to Java translator.
-It is also referred to as the "compiler" as it is implemented like a compiler behind the scene.
+It is also referred to as the "compiler", as it is implemented like a compiler behind the scene.
 - **Modula2-Runtime**: a small runtime written in Java, that provides support for some Modula-2 constructs.
 Both the compiler and the produced Java code require it
 - **Modula2-Library**: a very incomplete set of standard Modula-2 libraries (both Modula-2 .def files and the corresponding Java implementations)
-    - Only the minumum to run the tests is provided.
+    - Only the minimum to run the tests is provided.
 This can be used as a starting point though.
-- **Modula2Java17-Tests**: tests (JUnit 4)
+- **Modula2Java17-Tests**: automated tests (JUnit 4)

 ## Limitations